danilabubnov/Statify/README.md

     statify-synchronizer – Fetches user data from Spotify asynchronously after OAuth2.

+    statify-data-api – Provides a GraphQL API for accessing Spotify library and analytics data.

     postgres-core – PostgreSQL database for statify-core.

-    postgres-data-storage – PostgreSQL database for statify-synchronizer.
+    postgres-data-storage – PostgreSQL database for statify-synchronizer and statify-data-api.

     kafka – Message broker for inter-service communication.